akwaz/blAPI/README.md

 # blAPI
-Simple, one-class API to get data from Battlelog and from BFStats.
+Battlelog API - simple, one-class API to get data from Battlelog and from BFStats.